 Whale Sharks in the Georgia Aquarium

 The Georgia Aquarium in Atlanta, Georgia, USA also offers an opportunity to swim with whale sharks in an enclosed environment.
 This aquarium is one of only a few in the world to keep these graceful giants in captivity.
 The whale sharks that live in Georgia have a unique backstory.
 They were originally caught with an intent of sale in the Taiwanese fish markets.
 Instead of going to the butcher, the Georgia Aquarium bought these whale sharks, keeping them for years in a large tank.
 Certified scuba divers are now able to participate in guided dives with the whale sharks in the aquarium.
-However, we don’t recommend diving here.
-Whale sharks are independent creatures that should not be kept in captivity.

 Your Adventure with Whale Sharks